- Eliminates Ghosting

 The plots below, which show transmission as a function of wavelength, depict a sinusoidal fluctuation that is caused by interference effects.
 These effects will occur for all pellicle beamsplitters and are sometimes averaged out when data is displayed.

-The graph to the right depicts the actual measured percent reflectance of an 8:92 beam sampler without averaging the sinusoidal oscillations that result from thin film interference.
-The frequency and amplitude of the pattern depends on four factors: the thickness of the film, the thickness of any coating present, the angle of incidence of the incoming light, and the polarization of the incoming light.
+The graph to the right depicts the measured reflectance of an 8:92 beam sampler without averaging the sinusoidal oscillations that result from thin film interference.
+The frequency and amplitude of the pattern depends several factors, such as the thickness of the film, the thickness of any coating present, the angle of incidence of the incoming light, the polarization of the incoming light, and the bandwidth of the light incident on the pellicle.

 A layer of material is referred to as a thin film if the thickness of the layer is on the order of the wavelength of incident radiation in the film medium.
 The relationship between the wavelength of light in air and that in the film is given by